EU AI Act Compliance Toolkit Compliance task checklist, progress tracker, documentation templates & sample documents

 When do I need to comply?

-Is this checklist kept up to date?
+Is the toolkit kept up to date?

 Is this a one-time payment or a subscription?